 Geospatial operational policies and standards facilitate the development, sharing and use of geospatial data.
-Please see our new fact sheet on geospatial standards and policies.
+Please see our fact sheet on geospatial standards and policies.

 What are geospatial operational policies?

 Geospatial operational policies are a broad range of practical instruments such as guidelines, best practices, directives, procedures and manuals that address topics related to the lifecycle of geospatial information (i.e., collection, management, dissemination, and use) and help facilitate access to and use of location-based information.
 These policies apply to the day-to-day business of organizations and address legal and administrative requirements, and make issues such as data access, quality, ownership and integrity easier to manage.

 Importance of geospatial operational policies

 Geospatial operational policies are essential to eliminating barriers and enabling users to exchange location-based information effectively and efficiently.
 Technology and standards have removed many of the technical barriers to sharing geospatial data.
 However, some operational policies have not kept pace with the demands of a changing environment.
 New practical instruments on key topics that impact geospatial information are needed to promote data exchange and integration and to ensure that social and economic decisions are taken with the benefit of the best available information.

 The following key policy topics and trends impact spatial data infrastructures: